If you are a new restaurant or plan to make major alterations to an existing establishment, you will need to submit a

 - The hood and duct exhaust installation shall be equipped with an automatic fire extinguishing system; filters to be U.L. approved.

 - The premises shall be mechanically ventilated summer/winter and shall provide two (2) CFM per square foot of floor area.

 Food Protection Manager Certificate

 Before opening for business, the facility must have a Certified Food Service Manager (CFM) that is present at the establishment during all hours of operation.
-Individuals who wish to become a CFM must pass a nationally recognized exam and obtain a Northern Virginia Food Manager picture identification card from ORS Interactive.
-Download our list of recognized CFM exams and preparation courses, or contact ORS Interactive for more information at 703-533-7600.
+Individuals who wish to become a CFM must pass a nationally recognized exam and obtain a Northern Virginia Food Manager identification card from ORS Interactive.
+Download a list of recognized CFM exams and preparation courses, or contact ORS Interactive for more information at 703-533-7600.

 If you have questions, call the Environmental Health Program at 703-228-7400.